astronomer/astro-docs/ac/next/02_production-core.md

     sudo systemctl start astronomer-core@worker.service
     ```

+You now have the ability to run Airflow tasks within DAGs.

 ## Step 6: Confirm the Installation

-To confirm that the installation was successful, open http://host:port in your web browser.
+To confirm that the installation was successful, open `http://host:port` in your web browser.
 You should see the login screen for the Airflow UI.

 Log in with `admin` for both your user name and password.
 Afterwards, you should see the homepage for Airflow: